baburerdem/Api-TRACE/README.md

 3. Run the R script.

 Files:
-	- {ExperimentVideoName}_Shock.txt : Input data, which is created by Shocked Bee Detector (Python code), indicating whether bees are shocked or not..
+	- {ExperimentVideoName}_Shock.txt : Input data, which is created by Shocked Bee Detector (Python code), indicating whether bees are shocked or not.
 	- {ExperimentVideoName}_data.xlsx : The output .xlsx file containing shock duration for each bee.
-	- {ExperimentVideoName}_IndividualsProfiles.jpg : Learning curves of each individuals.
+	- {ExperimentVideoName}_IndividualsProfiles.jpg : Learning curves of each individual.
 	- {ExperimentVideoName}_ShockPlot.jpg : Group learning curve plot.

 Note: